 pepper cumin rasam or milagu jeera rasam recipe with step by step photos – a spicy, tangy and hot rasam thats good during the winters.

-i was having a terrible cold for the past few days. i made this rasam on one of these days. this rasam is excellent remedy for cough and cold. in the winters, whenever we have cold, i often end up making varieties of rasam. this pepper cumin rasam happens to be one of them. another similar version is this pepper rasam recipe (milagu rasam) which is also good for cough and cold.
+i was having a terrible cold for the past few days. i made this rasam on one of these days. this rasam is excellent remedy for cough and cold. in the winters, whenever we have cold, i often end up making varieties of rasam. this pepper cumin rasam happens to be one of them. few more rasam varieties which are good for cough and cold are:

 apart from pepper and cumin, the rasam also has red chilies, coriander leaves and garlic. however, you can skip the garlic if you want to make a no onion no garlic version.